A Guide to Allowance for Doubtful Accounts: Definition, Examples, and Calculation Methods

 - How to calculate bad debt expense

-What is allowance for doubtful accounts?
+What is allowance for doubtful accounts and why is it important for finance teams?

 Allowance for doubtful accounts is a dollar amount companies deduct from their receivables to account for unpaid invoices or debt.
 AFDA is also called a bad debt reserve.